gitname/react-gh-pages/README.md

     > That command tells Git where I want it to push things whenever I—or the `gh-pages` npm package acting on my behalf—issue the `$ git push` command from within this local Git repository.

 At this point, the local repository has a "remote" whose URL points to the GitHub repository you created in Step 1.

+If you're having trouble finding what the repositories name is, you can click on the "Settings" tab on the upper part of the page, then click on "Pages" menu on the left-hand side and a page with the words "Your site is published at https://username.github.io/project-name with come up.
+You can copy and paste that name, just be sure to remove the "/" at the end.

 ### 7. Deploy the React app to GitHub Pages